 In Fig.~\ref{fig:fnl}, we have illustrated the complete shape of the scalar non-Gaussianity parameter $\fnl(\vka,\vkb,\vkc)$ that arises in the various models of our interest in the form of density plots, as is usually done.

-We should mention that the density plots of~$\fnl$ have been computed with $k_1$ set to be the pivot scale.
-For the models QPa and QPb, we find that the non-Gaussianity parameter around the pivot scale is equilateral in shape corresponding to the slow roll value of $\fnl \simeq 2\times10^{-2}$ in the equilateral limit.
-The suppression in the scalar power spectrum, which occurs roughly two decades in wave numbers away from the pivot scale does not affect the shape of $\fnl$ around the pivot scale.
+We should mention that the density plots of~$\fnl$ have been computed with $k_3$ set to be the pivot scale (recall that, $k_\ast=0.05\, \mathrm{Mpc}^{-1}$).
+For the models QPa and QPb, we find that the non-Gaussianity parameter around the pivot scale is equilateral in shape corresponding to the slow roll value of $\fnl \simeq 2\times10^{-2}$ in the equilateral limit (i.e. when $k_1=k_2 =k_3$, corresponding to the top right corner of the triangular density plots).
+These results should be compared with the corresponding values in Fig.~\ref{fig:fnl-el} around the pivot scale.
+The suppression in the scalar power spectrum, which occurs at roughly two decades away in wave number, does not affect the shape of $\fnl$ around the pivot scale.
 In the cases of SMIa and SMIb, we see a roughly similar behavior with a slightly lesser amplitude of $\fnl$ as expected in SMI models.
-In the case of SMII, we see persistent oscillations of large amplitudes, with $\fnl \simeq 60$, throughout the range of wave numbers around pivot scale.
-This can be understood by the behavior of the contribution $G_4(k)+G_7(k)$ in the model.
+In the case of SMII, we see small but persistent oscillations, with $\fnl \simeq 10^{-2}$, throughout the range of wave numbers around pivot scale.
+This can be understood from the behavior of the contribution $G_4(k)+G_7(k)$ in the model.
 In PI, the bispectrum is largely local in shape with a sharp increase in amplitude occurring at wave numbers around the location where the scalar spectrum exhibits a sharp drop in power.